 To avoid damage from snow removal procedures, bikes must be removed from the bike racks with the advent of snow and must also be removed from racks by the last day of final exams in the Winter semester.

-Each resident is provided an SVSU Identification Card (TheCARD).
-Public entrances of First Year Suites, the Living Centers, and University Village 420/432 require presentation of the card for entry.
+Each resident is provided with an SVSU Identification Card (TheCARD).
+Public entrances of First-Year Suites, the Living Centers, and University Village 420/432 require the presentation of the card for entry.
 Residents’ brass key which opens suites, rooms or mailboxes will not work.
 Students should not allow access to anyone other than their guests.
 Residents of the facility have access 24 hours per day.
-Residents of the campus have access 10:00 am – 10:00 pm.
+Residents of the campus have access from 10:00 am to 10:00 pm.